12min

 According to the Dalai Lama, in the most profound way imaginable, we are all the same—even if reality incessantly attempts to demonstrate the opposite.

 It is from here that the most beautiful human trait must arise: compassion.
 Nothing is as powerful as it.
-Compassion is born the moment you realize that everyone on this planet—including the people you hate—want to be happy, and none of us ever wants to suffer.
+Compassion is born the moment you realize that everyone on this planet—including the people you hate—wants to be happy, and none of us ever wants to suffer.

 Remind yourself that as often as you can and the world will be a better place.